sous-chefs/users/test/fixtures/cookbooks/users_test/README.md

-This is a test cookbook for users for use by chefspec
+This is a test cookbook for users for use by test kitchen and chefspec